Estebmaister/henry_bot_M2/README.md

 # 5. Start the server
 python -m src.main server
 # Test the server comfortably from: http://0.0.0.0:8000/swagger

+## IMPORTANT: For the first time running the chat endpoint, it will download the embedding model (~90MB)
+## and cache it locally in `~/.cache/torch/sentence_transformers/` for future runs.
 ```

 ### Environment Configuration